CogentRedTester/mpv-file-browser/addons/addons.md

 `fn(keybind, state, coroutine)`

 Where `keybind` is the keybind_table of the key being run, `state` is a table of state values at the time of the key press, and `coroutine` is the coroutine object that the keybind is being executed inside.

+The `keybind` table uses the same fields as defined in [custom-keybinds.md](../custom-keybinds.md).
+Any random extra fields the user places in `file-browser-keybinds.json` will likely show up as well (this is not guaranteed).
 Note that even if the array form is used, the `keybind` table will still use the custom-keybind format.

 The entire process of running a keybind is handled with a coroutine, so the addon can safely pause and resume the coroutine at will.
 The `state` table is provided to allow addons to keep a record of important state values that may be changed during a paused coroutine.

-#### Passthrough

-When using a raw function none of the filters will work, it is up to the addon to ensure that their behaviour is correct.
-If the `passthrough` field of the keybind_table is not set, then without filters passthrough behaviour will depend on the return value of the function.
-In order to tell the keybind handler to run the next priority command, the keybind function simply needs to return the value `false` (`nil` is not valid).

 #### State Table